-The Framework gives full control to website operators and publishers over which third-party companies they work with, which third-parties they disclose to their users and for what purpose they obtain consent.
-It enables the transmission of consent signals for data processing to the third-parties that they are working with and for this to be transmitted across the advertising supply chain.
+The Framework gives full control to publishers over which third-party vendors they disclose to their users and over which purposes they allow those vendors to use personal data.
+It enables the transmission of a user’s choice in connection with those approved vendors (whether relying on consent or legitimate interests) to the third parties they are working with and for this to be transmitted across the advertising supply chain.

 The Framework enables website operators & publishers to:

 - Select and control third-party vendors they want to work with;